coda289/cse15l-lab-report/Lab-Report-1.md

    I got no output and this makes sense because I gave no input so it had no files to read and therefore gave no outputs.

-   This is an error because no only did it have no output, but it also broke my terminal and does no let me type anymore.
+   This is an error because no only did it have no output, but it also broke my terminal and does noy let me type anymore.
 This makes sense because I told the terminal to print out a file and then provided no files.

 2. **path to directory**
    ```